ska-telescope/lmc-base-classes/docs/src/reference/lrc-client-server-protocol.rst

   Queue).
 The second return value contains a reason string.

-Monitoring Progress of Long Running Commands
+Monitoring progress of Long Running Commands
 --------------------------------------------

 Once a client has initiated an LRC as described above the following LRC